newatoms/beta/_homepage/introduction.md

 Using an online interface you can decide the goal of your publication; commission new posts and approve posts as the final editor.
 The rest is done by us.

+It is like having an in-house editorial team without the hassle.